-of the 31st of December, 1775, on a British post at the southermost extremity of the city, near Près de Ville, the General received a mortal wound, and with him were killed his two Aides-de-Camp, M'Pherson and Cheeseman, who were found on the morning of the 1st. of January, 1775, almost covered over with That Mrs. Prentice who kept an Hotel at Quebec, and with whom General Montgomery had previously boarded, was brought to view the body after it was placed in the Guard Room, and which she recognised by a particular mark which he had on the side of his head, to be the General's.
-That the body was then conveyed to a house immediately opposite to the President's residence, who provided a genteel coffin for the General's body, which was lined inside with flannel, and outside of it with black That in the night of the 4th.
-January, it was conveyed by me from Gobert's house, and was interred six feet in front of the gate, within a wall that surrounded a powder magazine near the ramparts bounding on St. Lewis gate.
-That the funeral service was performed at the grave by the Revd.
-Mr. Montmollin, then Chaplain of the garrison.
-That his two Aides-de Camp, were buried in their clothes without any coffins, and that no person was buried within twenty-five yards of the General. positive and can testify and declare, that the coffin of the late General Montgomery, taken up on the morning of the 16th of the present month of June 1818, is the identical coffin deposited by me on the day of his burial, and that the present coffin contains the remains of the late General.
-I do further testify and declare, that subsequent to the finding of General Montgomery's body, I wore his sword, being lighter than my own, and on going to the Seminary, where the American Officers were lodged, they recognized the sword, which affected them so much that numbers of them wept, in consequence of which, I have never worn the sword since.
+"I James Thompson of the city of Quebec, do testify and declare, that I served in the capacity of an Assistant Engineer, during the siege of this city, invested during the years 1775 and 1776 by the American forces under the command of the late Major General Richard Montgomery.
+That in an attack made by the American troops under the immediate command of General Montgomery in the night of the 31st December, 1775, on a British post at the southernmost extremity of the city, near Près de Ville, the General received a mortal wound, and with him were killed his two Aides-de-Camp, M'Pherson and Cheeseman, who were found on the morning of the 1st January, 1776, almost covered over with snow.
+That Mrs. Prentice who kept an Hotel at Quebec, and with whom General Montgomery had previously boarded, was brought to view the body after it was placed in the Guard Room, and which she recognised by a particular mark which he had on the side of his head, to be the General's.
+That the body was then conveyed to a house immediately opposite to the President's residence, who provided a genteel coffin for the General's body, which was lined inside with flannel, and outside of it with black cloth.
+That in the night of the 4th January, it was conveyed by me from Gobert's house, and was interred six feet in front of the gate, within a wall that surrounded a powder magazine near the ramparts bounding on St. Lewis gate.
+That the funeral service was performed at the grave by the Reverend Mr. Montmollin, then Chaplain of the garrison.
+That his two Aides de Camp, were buried in their clothes without any coffins, and that no person was buried within twentyfive yards of the General.
+That I am positive and can testify and declare, that the coffin of the late General Montgomery, taken up on the morning of the 16th of the present month of June 1818, is the identical coffin deposited by me on the day of his burial, and that the present coffin contains the remains of the late General.
+I do further testify and declare, that subsequent to the finding of General Montgomery's body, I wore his sword, being lighter than my own, and on going to the Semiiat a he all be pe es ey nt is bs sy ht a nary, where the American officers were lodged, they recognized the sword, which affected them so much that numbers of them wept, in consequence of which, I have never worn the sword since.